-The undergraduate program now include the Arts Leadership Certificate and the World Music Certificate.
-Graduate programs include the Orchestral Studies Diploma, the Sacred Music Diploma, the Arts Leadership Certificate, the Advanced Certificate in College and/or Community Teaching, the World Music Certificate, the Advanced Certificate in the Art of Improvisation, and the Advanced Certificate in Ethnomusicology.
+The undergraduate program now includes the Arts Leadership Certificate and the World Music Certificate.
+Graduate programs include the Arts Leadership Certificate, the Advanced Certificate in College and/or Community Teaching, the World Music Certificate, the Advanced Certificate in the Art of Improvisation, and the Advanced Certificate in Ethnomusicology.
 Other new programs are being developed, always with the goal of providing our students with a top-quality education that is both innovative and relevant.

 The various departments at Eastman are organized according to the areas of performance and scholarship.
 This section is an overview of the departments and will give the Eastman applicant an idea of the philosophy of each.
 As a further help to potential applicants, the approximate size of each department is listed, together with mention of the graduate awards (assistantships) available within each department.

 Faculty members are listed here by department.
 More information on each faculty member can be found in the Eastman Faculty listings.

 Students who are considering applying to the Eastman School and who desire to take a lesson with a faculty member may make individual arrangements directly with the faculty member.
 A fee of $50-$150, payable to the faculty member, may be charged.

 Detailed information on applying to specific degree programs can be found in our Admissions section.